spatie/livewire-filepond/README.md

 - `disabled`: Disable the file input.
 Default: `false`.
 - `placeholder`: Placeholder text for the file input.
 Default: `Drag & Drop your files or <span class="filepond--label-action"> Browse </span>`.

-Additionally, you can also pass [any property that the Filepond component accepts](https://pqina.nl/filepond/docs/api/instance/properties/).
+Additionally, you can also pass [any property that the Filepond component accepts](https://pqina.nl/filepond/docs/api/instance/properties/) and [plugins properties](https://pqina.nl/filepond/docs/api/plugins/).
 Make sure to use kebab case the property.
 For example, to set the maximum number of files to 5, you can do this:

 ```bladehtml
 <x-filepond::upload wire:model="file" max-files="5" />